ae9o/tic-tac-toe/README.md

 The core is optimized to avoid autoboxing and re-creation of various objects as much as possible.
 Fast HashMaps with primitive keys are used from the `fastutil` package.
 Freezes during garbage collection and smooth gameplay are incompatible things.
 Everything is written in such an approach that the garbage collector can go on vacation.

-## Future modifications

-Colorful animations, additional settings and the ability to play on the same local network will appear in the game over time.
-But the timing is not known, as I am working on the project in my spare time.

 ## References